pkodikal/aircheck-support/privacy-policy.md

 ## What is stored on your device

-AirCheck saves the following to your device's local storage (UserDefaults) so the app can show your last result on relaunch:
+AirPulse saves the following to your device's local storage (UserDefaults) so the app can show your last result on relaunch:

 - Your last known location (city name and coordinates)
 - The last AQI reading and timestamp